dotnet/corefx/Documentation/project-docs/glossary.md

 * **CLR**.
 Common language runtime.
 The exact meaning depends on context, but it usually refers to the runtime of the .NET Framework and includes several components.
 The CLR is a virtual machine, i.e. it includes the facilities to generate and compile code on-the-fly using a JIT compiler.
 The existing Microsoft CLR implementation is Windows only.

 * **CoreCLR**.
 Core common language runtime.
 It's built from the same code base as the CLR.
 Originally, CoreCLR was the runtime of Silverlight and was designed to run on multiple platforms, specifically Windows and OS X. CoreCLR is now part of .NET Core and represents a simplified version of the CLR.
-It's still a [cross platform](https://github.com/dotnet/coreclr#build-status) runtime.
+It's still a [cross platform][core-build-status] runtime.
 CoreCLR is also a virtual machine with a JIT.

 * **CoreRT**.
 Core runtime.
 In contrast to the CLR/CoreCLR, CoreRT is not a virtual machine, i.e. it doesn't include the facilities to generate and run code on-the-fly because it doesn't include a JIT.
 It does, however, include the GC and the ability for runtime type identification (RTTI) as well as reflection.
 However, its type system is designed so that metadata for reflection can be omitted.
 This enables having an AOT tool chain that can link away superfluous metadata and (more importantly) identify code that the application doesn't use.

 * **CoreFX**.
 Core framework.
 Conceptually a set of `System.*` (and to a limited extent `Microsoft.*`) libraries that make up the lower layer of the .NET library stack.
 It's what most people would think of as the Base Class Library (BCL).
 The BCL is a general purpose, lower level set of functionality that higher-level frameworks, such as WCF and ASP.NET, build on.
-The source code of the .NET Core library stack is contained in the [CoreFX repo](http://github.com/dotnet/corefx).
+The source code of the .NET Core library stack is contained in the [CoreFX repo][corefx].
 However, the majority of the .NET Core APIs are also available in the .NET Framework, so you can think of CoreFX as a fork of the .NET Framework library stack.

 ## Platforms